How to Study and Market Your Device

 - CDRH Learn -- video-based series of teaching modules, seminars, and recorded webinars that cover a variety of policy and guidance efforts

-- CDRH Pre-Submission Program -- prospective applicants of future premarket submissions may request feedback from the FDA through this program.
-Information about this resource may be found in the FDA guidance Request for Feedback on Medical Device Submissions: The Pre-Submission Program and Meetings with Food and Drug Administration Staff.
-We encourage you to read our online information and other available resources prior to submitting any request for feedback.
+- CDRH's Q-Submission Program -- prospective applicants of future premarket submissions may request feedback from the FDA through a Pre-Submission, which is part of the Q-Submission Program.
+Information about this program may be found in the FDA guidance Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.
+We encourage you to read our online information and other available resources prior to sending any request for feedback.

 Information to Consider When Preparing your Premarket Submission